chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 ```

 Last but not least, the ambiguity can be eliminated altogether if the
-outgoing edges from any vertice are indeed *ordered*, as the
+outgoing edges from any vertex are indeed *ordered*, as the
 definition of term DAGs prescribes.
 However, this means that the
 (outgoing) edges would be a *list*, rather than a multiset.